 Airship Ventures operates the only commercial passenger airship operation in the United States.
 To find out more go to www.airshipventures.com.
-Beneath the 100-year-old piers that will soon house the new Exploratorium, highly specialized divers are working around the clock to repair and restore a part of the museum that most people will never see: the 1,200 concrete piles—sunk into the bay mud—that support the piers.
 "Rat Creek is a broken tale, that trickles under the plastic welcome mats of a mobile home community..."
 In this special "b-side" edition of Driven, we continue our exploration of the work of Adam Ansell and the Gray Area Theater Ensemble.
 As the debut performance of "Rat Creek" nears, the actors are abuzz with joy and anxiety.
 When the actors finally enter the stage, Adam's work is done, and the play takes on a life of its own.
 Theater director Adam Ansell has developed a unique way of working during the 20 years that he's been running the Gray Area Ensemble in San Francisco.
 The doors are open to anyone who wants to participate, from experienced performers to those who have no experience in the arts.
 This uncommon group of ever-changing collaborators creates spellbinding, gorgeously dystopic theatrical spectacles which are both fantastical and very real.
 In this show, we enjoy a peek into the joyful and chaotic creation process of the "Rat Creek", The Gray Area Ensemble's latest work, which will be presented to the public at the Exit Theatre in San Francisco January 11-15th 2012.